appollosputnik/aerodynamicCodeBase/README.md

 Date: 14/07/2022
 1. Now do the process of yesterday and you will see more refined and smoothened curve airfoil and convex hull of the anchors.

-Date: 15/07/2022

-1. Grid is made a Hyperbolic grid but not arranged so it looks like a line.
-It is under progress.
-2.